stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): How to look for and replace text using the editor Window?
 - Question (kveng−stat6250): Is it always the case that when we forget to end the DATA step with a RUN statement, the window always displays the message "DATA step running"?
 -*Question* (lwang30-stat6250) : What are the options that you can use in a data step ?
+- Question (rluo-stat6250): Logic error is more harder to detect, and is there other ways to detect it except the DATA step debugger?

 [Course Textbook Chapter 4, Problem 1]